mkbui/EfiensCTF-Writeup/README.md

 Turns out the keylogger records several Google search results involving the flag.
 I chose the longest matched result and pasted it into the browser to reveal the rightly formatted flag ASCII, which is **efiensctf{n0w_y0u_hav3_kn0wn_ab0ut_k3yl0gg3r}**

 #### pro keylogger
-It is probable the challenge's author did not expect users to use *grep* or hex editor to solve these forensics challenges (they are both 1000-pointer items), since it just makes the two trivial and similar.
+> The hacker tried to steal my flag with a better keylogger It is probable the challenge's author did not expect users to use *grep* or hex editor to solve these forensics challenges (they are both 1000-pointer items), since it just makes the two trivial and similar.
 The only difference is that now the pattern *"efiens"* seems to be complicated to search for.
 However, changing the pattern to
 ```
 strings Pro_keylogger.raw | grep "ctf"